KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 >Philip Ewels, Måns Magnusson, Sverker Lundin, Max Käller, MultiQC: summarize analysis results for multiple tools and samples in a single report, *Bioinformatics*, October 2016, [DOI](https://doi.org/10.1093/bioinformatics/btw354)

 ## Step 1: Locate the Data
-Using `cd` (change directory), navigate to the `master_data` folder on Minerva containing the raw .fastq files we will use in the exercise:
+Using `cd` (change directory), navigate to the `master_data` folder on Minerva containing the raw .fastq files for the exercise:

 ``` Shell
 cd /sc/arion/projects/NGSCRC/master_data/test/Umbrella_Academy
 ```
 *If you are following along on GitHub, these files can be found in the `master_data` [folder](master_data) within this directory.*

-These .fastqs are truncated test data adapted from the [NF-core test data repository](https://github.com/nf-core/test-datasets/tree/rnaseq).
-Samples are from S. cerevisiae (yeast), and are 101bp paired-end strand-specific RNA-seq files, sub-sampled to 50,000 reads.
+These .fastqs are adapted from the [NF-core test data repository](https://github.com/nf-core/test-datasets/tree/rnaseq).
+Samples are from S. cerevisiae (yeast) and are 101bp paired-end strand-specific RNA-seq files, sub-sampled to 50,000 reads.

 <!-- HTML_START -->
 <details>